pharmbio/pharmbio-web/content/toolservice/xmetdb.md

 +++
 date = "2016-11-01T15:31:30+01:00"
-description = ""
-maintenance_status = "An open access database for drugs and other xenobiotics and their respective metabolites." taxonomies = "" title = "Xenobiotics Metabolism Database (XMetDB)" url_documentation = "http://www.xmetdb.org/wiki/How_to_enter_experimental_data"
+description = "An open access database for drugs and other xenobiotics and their respective metabolites" maintenance_status = "inhouse" taxonomies = "" title = "Xenobiotics Metabolism Database (XMetDB)" url_documentation = "http://www.xmetdb.org/wiki/How_to_enter_experimental_data"